Fall of Mogadishu

-The capture of Mogadishu was a major event in the Ethiopian Invasion of Somalia.
-It occurred on 28 December 2006, when the Ethiopian National Defence Forces (ENDF) advanced into the capital to install the Transitional Federal Government (TFG).
-The Islamic Courts Union (ICU), which had controlled the capital since June 2006, withdrew from the city after a week of fighting ENDF/TFG forces in southern and central Somalia.
+The Fall of Mogadishu was a major episode of the Ethiopian invasion of Somalia.
+It occurred on 28 December 2006, when the Ethiopian National Defence Forces (ENDF) entered the capital in support of the Transitional Federal Government (TFG), following the withdrawal of Islamic Courts Union (ICU) troops deployed in southern and central Somalia.
+The ICU had governed Mogadishu since June 2006, becoming the first authority since 1991 to place the city under a single administration.